 - CatScan, MRI and X-Ray

-- Many Medications that took me two+ years to try to include: Ergotamine, Lidocaine, Dihydroergotamine, Prednisone, Lithium, Indomethacin (Indocin), Imitrex, Direct nasal imitrex injections, Narcotics, Tylonol 3 with codine, muscle relaxers, vicodin, Verapamil, Melatonin, Migraine medications and others.
+- Many Medications for cluster headaches that took me two+ years to try to include: Ergotamine, Lidocaine, Dihydroergotamine, Prednisone, Lithium, Indomethacin (Indocin), Imitrex, Direct nasal imitrex injections, Narcotics, Tylonol 3 with codine, muscle relaxers, vicodin, Verapamil, Melatonin, Migraine medications and others.

 - Natural supplements like 5-HTP, magnesium, Feverfew and others.